 Lobster will spend their adolescence close to shore, only migrating to offshore reefs as they near maturity.

-Reefs provide lobster with a safe habitat.
+Reefs provide lobsters with a safe habitat.
 They typically forage at night, often waiting a few hours after dark before emerging from their dens and then retreating to their shelters a few hours before sunrise.

 Lobster meat is delicious and Florida allows the harvesting of spiny lobster in Open Water between August 6 through March 31st every year.
-In addition we also have Sport season (locally known as mini-season) is always the last Wednesday and Thursday in July.
+In addition, we also have sport season (locally known as mini-season) is always the last Wednesday and Thursday in July.

 So where can you find spiny lobster?